Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs: Introduction

-with $S_H = \{v\in H: \|v\|_H =1\}$ the unit sphere in $H$.
-In fact, the two-level minimax problem \eqref{minimax characters} can be reformulated as $\min_{u\in \mathcal{M}} E(u)$, where $\mathcal{M}$, called the `solution submanifold', is the set of all solutions to the local maximization problem at the first level.
-In this case, if the generic functional $E$ owns a unique nontrivial critical point in each direction and the critical point is maximum point, the `solution submanifold' becomes $\mathcal{M}=\{s_vv:\, s_v=\arg\max\nolimits_{s>0}E(sv),v\in S_H\}$ which is exactly the Nehari manifold $\mathcal{N}$ \eqref{Nehari}, and \eqref{minimax characters} provides a two-level local minimax characterization for \eqref{eq:minEonN}.
-A notable distinction arises from the algorithmic strategy that LMMs adopt a two-level nested iterative scheme to solve the minimax problem \eqref{minimax characters} with $v$ an auxiliary variable, while the optimization on Riemannian manifolds considered in this paper directly solve a one-level minimization problem \eqref{eq:minEonN}.
-To our knowledge, the exploration of Riemannian optimization for finding saddles in Hilbert space has not yet been discussed in the literature.
-In addition, geometric properties of the Nehari manifold are rarely utilized in algorithm construction.
+where $S_H = \{v\in H: \|v\|_H =1\}$ denotes the unit sphere in $H$.
+In fact, the two-level minimax problem \eqref{minimax characters} can be reformulated as $\min_{u\in \mathcal{M}} E(u)$, where $\mathcal{M}=\{s_vv: E(s_v v)= \max_{s>0} E(sv),v\in S_H\}$, called the `solution submanifold' \cite{LMM,LMMConvergence2002,XieYuanZhou2012}, is the set of all solutions to the local maximization problem at the first level.
+If the functional $E$ owns a unique nontrivial critical point in each direction and the critical point is maximum point, the `solution submanifold' $\mathcal{M}$ is identical to the Nehari manifold $\mathcal{N}$ \eqref{Nehari} under the assumptions (A1)-(A3).
+Hence, \eqref{minimax characters} provides a two-level local minimax characterization for \eqref{eq:minEonN}.
+By defining a composite functional $f(v) = E(p(v))$ with $p(v) = s_v v\in\mathcal{M}$ the so-called local peak selection in the LMMs \cite{LMM,LMMConvergence2002,XieYuanZhou2012}, a natural idea to address the minimax problem \eqref{minimax characters} is to consider the minimization problem $\min_{v \in S_{H}} f(v)$ on $S_{H}$.
+However, the objective composite functional $f(v)$ is a little intricate.
+LMMs adapt a two-level nested iterative scheme to numerically implement \eqref{minimax characters}, where a standard unconstrained optimization algorithm is applied at the first level and a normalized steepest descent algorithm on $S_{H}$ is designed to update $v$ at the second level.
+While the minimization formulation \eqref{eq:minEonN} on the Nehari manifold is both mathematically and algorithmically straightforward to find 1-saddles of the functional $E$ in $H$, providing a clear pathway for the implementation and analysis.
+To our knowledge, no numerical methods have been developed to find saddle points by directly solving~\eqref{eq:minEonN} and utilizing geometric properties of the associated Nehari manifold.
+There also exist diverse numerical methods for finding saddle points or multiple solutions in the literature, whose motivations are quite different from our approach.
+Consequently, discussions on these methods are skipped and the details refer to~\cite{CM1981JChemPhys,2004Search,EZ2011-GAD,FBF2015SISC,GLZ2015SINUM,LWL2023JSC,LWZ2017JSC,LXY2023JCP,LYZ-ActionGS,Wang2022JCP,XYZ2015JCAM,2008Yang,ZDZ2016SISC} and the references therein.